hfakoor222/Fuzzy_Search_Multi_Vendor/README.md

 finds all IPv6 globally enabled bgp devices.
 If for example we find out our IPv6 is propgating correctly, we can find out where bgp isn't configured for IPv6.

+The script is multithreaded - it logs in to multiple devices at once to run validations

 has been tested on Cisco routers, switches, and ASAv.
 I will be uploading code for Junos scraping soon, and also a video of the code working against ASA (tested last night).